BawdyAnarchist/quBSD/docs/Future_Development.md

 Review *all* of the PASS handling.
 It probably might still need to be drilled even further, particularly into validate.sh, for fine grained handling of specific validation errors.

-Review the ctx_get_zfs() function THROW.
-Now that there's a fault matrix, this error check is probably confounded at a place that it shouldnt exist.

 if nicvm start breaks, it was probably probe_ppt(), changing assert_args_set

 qb-edit